Owner of Stephen’s Green properties ‘not in a good place’

 Mr Mohan claims Mr Anderson breached an agreement by selling outstanding loans on the properties to Panoramic last November.
 He said he has made efforts to sell the properties and has got two firm offers of €22 million and €25 million.

-Mr Mohan left during a ten minute adjournment granted by Mr Justice Robert Haughton for thee purpose of allowing Mr Mohan discuss with his solicitor, Gerald Kean, the judge’s refusal to permit an adjournment of the injunction hearing.
+Mr Mohan left during a 10-minute adjournment granted by Mr Justice Robert Haughton to allow Mr Mohan discuss with his solicitor, Gerald Kean, the judge’s refusal to permit an adjournment of the injunction hearing.

 “He is not in a good place,” Mr Kean said.